 Conclusion

 The fact: Airbnb is finishing a migration it started in October 2025, country by country, with named deadlines and purpose-built tooling.
 Our interpretation: this is a change you manage with one division, not a crisis — but the division is yours to make.
-Airbnb’s tool will keep you whole; only the right math makes you whole and recovers the 3% you used to pay.
-The hosts who lose are the ones who change nothing, or who add 15.5% and wonder why their payouts shrank.
+Airbnb’s tool will keep you whole, and so will a 15% increase made in the right place.
+Going further and recovering the 3% you used to pay is available to you, but that is a repricing decision, not arithmetic.

 So, is the host-only fee a pay cut?
 Well, only if you let it be.
 Find your case in the table above, check your actual rate, divide by (1 − fee) — 0.845 for most of you — run the incognito test, and move on.
 Then, as usual, what matters is how your own market responds: check the data, and check your properties against it.